Open Municipal Government Toolkit – Meetings

 However, municipalities may hold other gatherings or events, such as workshops, planning sessions or retreats, which may be considered a meeting.
 Care must be taken to consider whether an informal gathering or event is a meeting that should be open to the public.

-The attached guide outlines how to determine whether a gathering or event is a meeting that should be open to the public.
+The Guide to Open Meetings outlines how to determine whether a gathering or event is a meeting that should be open to the public.
 Best practice indicates that most gatherings held by Council should be open meetings.

 The Province of Prince Edward Island has provided a sample procedural bylaw.